 Love is patient, love is kind, it is not envious.
 Love does not brag, it is not puffed up.
 It is not rude, it is not self-serving, it is not easily angered or resentful.
 It is not glad about injustice, but rejoices in the truth.
 It bears all things, believes all things, hopes all things, endures all things.
 Love never ends.
 (1 Corinthians 13:4-8 NET)

 The person who does not love does not know God, because God is love.
 (1 John 4:8 NET)

-Since the Bible states that God not only has love (John 3:16) but is love Himself let us substitute the word "love" with "God" in 1 Corinthians 13:4-8 to see if kindness is part of the character of God.
+Since the Bible states that God not only has love (John 3:16) but is love Himself let us substitute the word "love" with "God", since they are equivalent in scripture, in 1 Corinthians 13:4-8 to see if kindness is part of the character of God.

 God is patient, God is kind, God is not envious.
 God does not brag, God is not puffed up.
 God is not rude, God is not self-serving, God is not easily angered, God is not resentful.
 God is not glad about injustice, God rejoices in the truth.
 God bears all things, God believes all things, God hopes all things, God endures all things.
 God never ends.

 Yes, kindness is part of the character of God!
 Consequently, Jesus is telling us to grow into the maturity of the character of God.
 So, what does the end state of the command Jesus gave us to be perfect look like?
 Thanks for asking!
 Fill in the blanks below with your name:

 _______is patient, _______is kind, _______is not envious. _______does not brag, _______is not puffed up. _______is not rude, _______is not self-serving, _______is not easily angered, _______ is not resentful. _______is not glad about injustice, _______ rejoices in the truth. _______bears all things, _______ believes all things, _______ hopes all things, _______ endures all things. _______never ends.